Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 and so much more.

-and while I'm sure there was some lasting effects,
+And while I'm sure there was some lasting effects,

 Imo survived and returned to Finland